cisagov/get.gov/pages/about/product_updates.md

 ## Latest updates to the .gov registrar (November 2023)

 Our new domain management system—the .gov registrar—is now available.
-The organization, contacts, and DNS information for all .gov domains has been transferred to the new registrar.
+The organization, contacts, and DNS information for all .gov domains have been transferred to the new registrar.

 If you have questions or concerns about the information you see for your domain, email us at help@get.gov.

 ### Changes from the previous registrar